bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 an inner ``Editor`` class implementation.
 We recommend to extend your implementation from :public-api:`UiEditorExtension </ch/ivyteam/ivy/process/extension/ui/UiEditorExtension.html>`.

-This editor class is resonsible to create UI widgets, which display configuration values.
+This editor class is resonsible for two things:
+Firstly, to create UI widgets, which display configuration values.
 And secondly, to map configuration data onto these widgets:

   1. The :public-api:`initUiFields </ch/ivyteam/ivy/process/extension/ui/UiEditorExtension.html>` method
   supports you in creating widgets for the editor.
 Currently labels, scriptEditors and textEditors are supported.

   2. The  :public-api:`ConfigurableExtensionEditor </ch/ivyteam/ivy/process/extension/impl/ConfigurableExtensionEditor.html>`
-  provides methods to read and write configurations, in order to bind them unto previously created ui widgets.
+  provides methods to read and write configurations, in order to bind them to previously created ui widgets.

 Example implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~